 Schedule inspection with the Consultant in advance for cleaned surfaces and all coats prior to applying subsequent coats.

-The Contractor shall perform a primary inspection of the surface preparation and lining application work and to ensure conformance with all pertinent specifications.
-The Contractor's supervisor should not participate in the physical work, but should limit his activities to supervision, co-ordination and communication with the Consultant's construction Site personnel and to thorough inspection of the surface preparation and lining installation work.
+The Contractor shall perform a primary inspection of the surface preparation and lining application work to ensure conformance with all pertinent specifications.
+The Contractor's supervisor should not participate in the physical work, but should limit their activities to supervision, co-ordination and communication with the Consultant's construction Site personnel and to thorough inspection of the surface preparation and lining installation work.

 All material and equipment furnished, and items of Work performed, will be subject to rigid inspection by the Consultant, the Region, or its authorized inspectors.